atembamanu/TerrabitesPizza/README.md

 |Page loads and toppings select box is displayed  |User selects the toppings they want   |The price of the corresponding pizza topping is displayed|

 ## Working Live Application
-You can see the live working application through the this link. [](https://atembamanu.github.io/TerrabitesPizza/index.html)
+You can see the live working application through the this link.
+[Terrabites Pizza](https://atembamanu.github.io/TerrabitesPizza/index.html)

 ## Getting started